-So, you’ve made the conscious decision to buy an above ground pool from Intex, Doughboy, Aqua Leader, or another company, to satisfy your swimming urges.
-The truth is that there are a few extra factors that you’ll need to consider such as its size, type, shape, and perhaps, most importantly, getting the best possible above ground pool vacuum cleaner.
+So, you’ve made the conscious decision to buy an above ground pool vacuum cleaner from Intex, Doughboy, Aqua Leader, or another company, to satisfy your swimming urges.
+The truth is that there are a few extra factors that you’ll need to consider.
+These include size, type, shape, and perhaps, most importantly, getting the best possible cleaner for your pool.

 Any avid swimmer among us will appreciate the importance of keeping a pool debris-free as well as balancing the right chemicals to produce a clean and safe swimming environment.
 That said, we’re going to take you through the different types of home poolside vacuum cleaner for above ground pools as well as list some of the most popular brands available on the market today.